Tuesday, Dec 24, 2013, 5:00 am

 Thompson points out, though, that it’s all for the sake of the less fortunate.

-When asked why Salvation Army wouldn't consider paying workers slightly more, with the expectation that they themselves might need less financial aid in the future, he replied, “The truth is, it’s not necessarily beneficial to us to offer higher wages, because our ultimate goal is to bring that net dollar value up so that we can help people throughout the entire year. … We want to be helpful, but … if we’re more helpful on this end [paying workers], then we’re less helpful on the other end for our ultimate goal.”
+When asked why Salvation Army wouldn't consider paying workers slightly more, with the expectation that they themselves might need less financial aid in the future, he replies, “The truth is, it’s not necessarily beneficial to us to offer higher wages, because our ultimate goal is to bring that net dollar value up so that we can help people throughout the entire year. … We want to be helpful, but … if we’re more helpful on this end [paying workers], then we’re less helpful on the other end for our ultimate goal.”

 Kathleen Jercich is an assistant editor at In These Times.
 Her work has appeared in Sacramento News and Review, BUST Magazine and on The Rumpus and Bitch Media blogs.